-At Redruth Road it is recognised that consistency and an understanding of the child, their situation and needs is central to effective communication about acceptable and un-acceptable behaviour.
+At Redruth Road it is recognised that consistency and an understanding of the child, their situation and needs is central to effective communication about acceptable and unacceptable behaviour.
 In the normal day to day running of the home the children are encouraged to behave appropriately by way of frequent and consistent expressions of approval from the team and by use of positive reinforcements and rewards, rather than the extensive use of sanctions.

 Given the emotional and complex needs of many of our children the main behaviour management approach is to give children time out with a team member to explore the difficulties that they may be experiencing.
 For some of the children difficulties arise through the frustration of not being able to communicate effectively.
+Rather than impose a direct sanction we will always attempt to support the child to make it right, this often allows children to rectify their negative behaviour with adult support rather than imediately inposing a sanction.
 Any sanctions given are imposed with appropriate regard to the child's level of understanding and emotional development, and where a sanction is used we ensure that it is relevant to the offence and that it is fair and achievable.
 From time to time we do implement sanctions but find that the use of rewards is a more positive method of encouraging acceptable behaviour.